physicell-training/ws2023/agenda.md

 ### 18:00-18:30.
 Feedback on instructional materials (optional)
 Give feedback on improvements to the Day 0-3 training materials.

-/* start here */

-/*
+### Advanced / Asynchronous / Optional
+These are optional C++ based sessions intended for advanced users and PhysiCell developers.

-### 13:00-13:45.
-Session 12: Intracellular with libRoadrunner (introduction)
+#### Advanced Session 4: Intracellular with libRoadrunner (introduction)
 Learn how to write intracellular models (systems of ODEs) in cancer cell agents.
 Work through a cancer metabolism example.
+* Presenter: Furkan Kurtoglu
+* Slides:
+* Video:

+#### Advanced Session 5: Cell-Cell Interactions in PhysiCell
+Learn how to make cells communicate by chemical and contact interactions.
-* Zoom: message Paul Macklin or Furkan Kurtoglu for details */
+* Presenter: Paul Macklin
+* Slides:
+* Code:
+* Video:

+#### Advanced Session 6: Sharing PhysiCell Models on NanoHub
+Learn about sharing PhysiCell models as cloud-hosted, "zero-install" models on nanoHUB.
+* Presenter: Randy Heiland
+* Slides:
+* Code:
+* Video:

+/* start here */

 ### 13:45-14:00.
 Break (H)